 Since the examples on this page necessarily detail most of or the entire run of their series and what villain later gets replaced by whom, beware of spoilers.

 The original gives characters an explicit numerical "Combat Rating". note A very strong human had a rating of about 100, while the heroes' rating was over 9000.
 This held out until the middle of the Frieza arc, when the devices that were used to calculate these combat ratings were destroyed; at this point, the Big Bad's strongest form had a rating of around one hundred and twenty million, whereas just two months earlier the heroes had been hard-pressed to deal with an opponent nearly seven thousand times weaker (Vegeta, then at 18,000).
 The plot helps support the progression; Raditz arrived first, and called on a pair of stronger allies; the heroes went after their boss next; the next Big Bad was created from said boss's cells, plus those of the powered-up heroes, and so on.
 The final villain was a mild subversion because, while its final form was considerably weaker than form beforehand, its unique physiology made it nearly impossible to kill and its nature became far more merciless.
 If you go back to watch the series again, you soon realize that even the first fight was equally as tough as the last.
-The numerical concepts of "power levels" were quietly dropped after the Frieza saga, as they were starting to get to ridiculously high levels (in the first few episodes, a power level over 1000 was impressive, whereas by the end of the Frieza saga, Goku and the Big Bad were in the hundreds of millions.
+The numerical concepts of "power levels" were quietly dropped after the Frieza saga, as they were starting to get to ridiculously high levels.
 It seems the hero increases in power just enough to get beaten by the next big bad.
 While there are episodes where Goku casually dispatches villains who fought toe-to-toe with him in his youth, these are naturally filler.